A Coaching Power Tool Created by Renee Townsend

 Oftentimes, clients may be engaging in self-deception but be unaware of the phenomenon happening.
 As a coach, mentioning the disparities you observe to your clients can be powerful.
 It can help clients recognize false beliefs, which may be interfering with their progress, while also opening opportunities for understanding.

 Likewise, observations which recognize when clients’ shift to self-awareness can be equally enlightening.
-Doing so helps clients to focus on achieving value-centered result which align with their true self.
+Doing so helps clients to focus on achieving a value-centred result which aligns with their true self.

 Achieving self-awareness can be empowering.
 Self-awareness allows us to recognize the habits which support or hinders us from being successful in various areas of our lives.
 It also allows us to understand our emotional responses to circumstances, which in turn allows us the opportunity to better manage our reactions.